TluwaniMS/react-hook-form-test/README.md

 # Software(s) required:
 * Latest stable version of Node Package Manager

+# Project Setup:

+* Step 1:

+Switch to the projects root directory and run "npm install" to install the rquired packages.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).